Fix Your Smile with Dental Treatments in Inner Harbor

 Do All Dental Crown Have Metal in Them?

 Damaged or severely decayed teeth can be saved with tooth-colored, composite fillings.
 Composites are metal-free solutions for restoring and strengthening the tooth.
-Dr. Burdusi or Dr. Betts may recommend tooth-colored fillings to restore a damaged tooth.
+Dr. Burdusi or Dr. Ward may recommend tooth-colored fillings to restore a damaged tooth.

 Will A Root Canal Save My Infected Tooth?

 You don’t have to live with tooth pain and discomfort because of an infected tooth any longer.
-Dr. Burdusi or Dr. Betts may recommend root canal therapy to treat infected pulp in the teeth and restore the tooth.
+Dr. Burdusi or Dr. Ward may recommend root canal therapy to treat infected pulp in the teeth and restore the tooth.
 Getting a root canal in Baltimore, MD is a relatively simple process and can preserve your natural teeth while improving your overall oral health.

 Will My Tooth Need to Be Extracted?